 - Monitor the results of this kind of promotion and redirect leads to appropriate landing pages.

 And as a result, you’ll be able to generate Seller Reports to showcase your clients how their properties are doing on the market.

 If you are not already doing it with the help of tools like ListHub, this is something that can potentially save you loads of time and energy.
 And if you do, making this functionality part of your CRM system will help reduce your workload even further.
 You won’t need to switch systems and re-enter data, while everything will be kept in one place.

 Since CRM is a team tool, it should also help to organize the work of your team and facilitate effective collaboration.

 First of all, you should be able to set tasks for yourself and your team members right in the system.
 And don’t forget to put reminders and deadlines to make sure those tasks are not missed.

-Also, it is important to integrate your CRM calendar with Google Calendar, Outlook and iCalendar, so that your tasks and appointments can be synced with your and your clients’ calendars.
-This will help you avoid the hassle of emailing back and forth trying to find time and date that suits everyone.
+Also, it is important to integrate your CRM calendar with Google Calendar, Outlook, and iCalendar, so that your tasks and appointments can be synced with your and your clients’ calendars.
+This will help you avoid the hassle of emailing back and forth trying to find a time and date that suits everyone.